olaplassen/ESP32_IoTHub_telemtry/README.md

 - IOT_CONFIG_WIFI_SSID(wifi name)
 - IOT_CONFIG_WIFI_PASSWORD(wifi password)
 - DEVICE_CONNECTION_STRING(primary connection string from iothub device) <br />
 NB!
-The wifi network used cannot have 3.party authentication like website log in.
+The wifi network used can not use 3.party authentication like website log in, authenticators etc.

-- Upload the code to your ESP32.
+- Upload the code to your ESP32 from the Arduino IDE.
+- To monitor log data user the Serial monitor feature in the Arduino ide.